Can we help?

 Couples and Family Therapy appointments are given as soon as they become available.

 There is no fixed charge for counselling, however Connect is a charity and we rely on regular voluntary donations to meet our costs.
 Whilst no one is refused help through lack of funds, we ask that you consider a realistic voluntary donation to help towards the continued provision of our service, bearing in mind that it costs Connect £40 to provide each session.

-(if no text is visible above in this blue box, you may wish to refresh your web browser, or view on Google Chrome)
+(if there are gaps above – and also no text visible in this blue box, you may wish to refresh your web browser, if this fails, please click here)